 The growing clans of the nomads also made it difficult to share land.
 Those that grew large enough and formed agreements with other tribes eventually became sedentary herdsmen who lived in the hill country and arid deserts.
-This was characteristic of the patriarchs and eventually of the Israelites.
+This was characteristic of the patriarchs and eventually of nearly all the Israelites.
 However, this way of life would be challenged as Israel would grow and adopt customs from it’s neighbors who were largely based on farming and city life.

 Life as a Farmer

-The city life in the ancient world was similar to today’s in that they had access to more technology.
+The city life in the ancient world was similar to today’s city life in that they had access to more resources and technology.
 They had access to water from canals and water ducts that carried it into the city.
 They had open markets where trade and commerce could take place.
 They housed the best artisans and craftsmen and as a result the city life contained a higher amount of luxury items and a much higher standard of living.
 They usually had small schools for the elite and elaborate religious rituals.

 The diets of the city dweller was much higher in fruits and grains which were both grown and stored locally.
 They were more likely to enjoy beverages of wine or beer depending on their locations.
 The city was also home to some of the best food markets.
 The necessity of farming to the city life cannot be underestimated.
 In order to sustain such a complex civilization grain needed to be farmed, processed, and then stored in bulk.
 The city housed not just the grain but also people to protect and guard it.
 They also kept a tight order on grain rations for the poor and during times of famine some wealthy cities would even provide grain for other cities and for foreigners seeking refuge from the famine.
 Certainly, this should remind one of the multiple famines in the Old Testament that caused the patriarchs to seek help in Egypt.